younghun1124/VeatBision/README.md

 - Music LUT filtering based on music genre: VeatBision applies Look-Up Table (LUT) filtering to the video based on the genre of the music.
 - manually input beat timing to synchronize the video elements with the music beat.

 ## Planned Features

 - PTAM-based insertion of elements that match the lyrics.
 - PTAM-based insertion of lyrics into the music video.

+- use the YOLO (You Only Look Once) object detection model from the Ultralytics library
+    - Apply image segmentation techniques to isolate specific objects in the video.
+    - Utilize deep learning algorithms to classify and track objects in real-time.
+    - Implement motion detection to trigger visual effects based on movement in the video.
+- Use Convolutional Neural Network (CNN) to analyze and process video frames.
+- Implement CNN-based image classification to identify objects in the video.
+- Utilize CNN for real-time object detection and tracking.
+- Apply CNN-based image segmentation techniques to isolate specific objects in the video.
+- Implement CNN-based style transfer to apply artistic effects to the video.
+- Utilize pre-trained CNN models for various computer vision tasks.

 ## Installation